honeycombio/refinery/config.md

 ## Collection Settings

-`Collection` `Collection` contains the settings that are relevant to collecting spans together to make traces.
+`Collection` contains the settings that are relevant to collecting spans together to make traces.
 If none of the memory settings are used, then Refinery will not attempt to limit its memory usage.
 This is not recommended for production use since a burst of traffic could cause Refinery to run out of memory and crash.